Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

   The editing toolbar is displayed above the language list.

 2. Click the [Delete] button in the toolbar.
-  The language is deleted.
+  The language has been deleted.
 The deletion cannot be undone.

   > [Info] If the selected language cannot be deleted, an error message is displayed in the upper right corner.
 To prevent the languages use, it is recommended to [deactivate the language](#deactivate-a-language) instead of delete it.